brainstormforce/wp-spectra/README.md

 * Fix: Icon List - Accessibility issue when link is enabled.
 * Fix: Info Box - Hide margin option for Separator.
 * Fix: Post Grid - Multiple AJAX requests generated if Pagination Markup is returned empty.
+* Fix: Settings Icon overlapping on the Label when Gutenberg plugin is active.

 ### 1.14.11 ###
 * Fix: File Generation issue on WooCommerce Pages.